eclipse/repairnator/doc/repair-tools.md

 Currently this tool supports the following [rules](https://github.com/kth-tcs/sonarqube-repair/blob/master/docs/HANDLED_RULES.md) on SonarQube

-It can be used [in the configuration](repairnator-config.md#REPAIR_TOOLS) with this value: `Sorald` with the corresponding handled rulenumber [in the configuration](repairnator-config.md#REPAIR_TOOLS).
-[Current supported ruleNumbers](https://github.com/kth-tcs/sonarqube-repair/blob/master/docs/HANDLED_RULES.md)
+It can be used [in the configuration](repairnator-config.md#REPAIR_TOOLS) with one of these values: `Sorald` for using the old version of Sorald or `SoraldBot` for the new version.
+The new version only resolves violations in the files changed in the specified commit.

-Moreover, Launcher choice need to be set with `--launcherChoice NEW` to use this tool.
+Moreover, for the old version the Launcher choice needs to be set to `--launcherChoice NEW`, and for the new version the launcher mode should be set to `--launcherMode GIT_REPOSITORY` to use this tool.

 Additional parameters:
 * `--sonarRules`: the rules Sorald should analyze for warnings after input.
 Input format: 2116,1656... .
-Default: 2116
 * `--soraldRepairMode`: DEFAULT - the normal mode of Sorald, where the entire project is inputted.
 SEGMENT - the input project is sliced into smaller fixed-size segments.
+Available only in the old version.
 * `--soraldMaxFixesPerRule`: specify the upper bound of the number of warning fixes.
+Available only in the old version.
 * `--segmentSize`: the number of files per segment if Sorald runs in Segment mode.
+Available only in the old version.
+* `--gitrepo`: required only in the new version.
+* `--gitrepourl`: the url of the target repo that should be fixed.
+Required only in the new version.
+* `--gitcommithash`: the hash number of the commit that Sorald will fix its changed files.
+Required only in the new version.

 ## Sequencer